Developing innovative pricing structures and alternative fee agreement models that deliver additional value for our clients.

 University of Texas at Austin, J.D.

-Travis was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 and 2021 in the field of Public Finance Law.
+Travis was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the field of Public Finance Law, and was Best Lawyers 2022 “Lawyer of the Year” for Public Finance Law in San Francisco, CA. He has been listed in Best Lawyers since 2020.